-The Company has incurred a cumulative loss of \$21,798,794 from inception to February 28, 2014 which includes a non-cash stock based compensation expense of \$6,485,771 for issue of options and warrants.
+The Company has incurred a cumulative loss of \$22,875,050 from inception to August 31, 2014 which includes a non-cash stock based compensation expense of \$6,708,193 for issue of options and warrants.
 The Company has funded operations through the issuance of capital stock and convertible debentures.
-The Company is considered a development stage enterprise in accordance with ASC 915 since it has not realized significant revenues.
 The company has started to generate revenue from operations.
 However, it still expects to incur significant expenses before becoming profitable.
 The Company's future success is dependent upon its ability to raise sufficient capital or generate adequate revenue, to cover its ongoing operating expenses, and also to continue to develop and be able to profitably market its products.
 These factors raise substantial doubt about its ability to continue as a going concern.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.

-(A Development Stage Enterprise) Notes to Interim Consolidated Financial Statements February 28, 2014 (Amounts expressed in US Dollars) (Unaudited)
+Notes to Consolidated Financial Statements August 31, 2014 (Amounts expressed in US Dollars) (Unaudited)

-2. NATURE OF OPERATIONS AND GOING CONCERN -Cont'd
+2. NATURE OF OPERATIONS AND GOING CONCERN-Cont'd

 In addition to raising funds in the prior years, the Company raised \$160,000 through the issuance of 800,000 common shares during the year ended November 30, 2011.
 The Company further raised an additional \$878,328 by issue of Convertible Debentures during the year ended November 30, 2012.
 In addition, the Company raised \$649,750 by issuance of 2,165,834 common shares during the year ended November 30, 2012.
 On August 15, 2013, the Company filed an amended and restated final prospectus (the "Prospectus") in Canada, in the provinces of Alberta, British Columbia and Ontario for listing its shares in these provinces in Canada.
 On August 27, 2013 the Company completed an initial public offering to raise gross proceeds of CAD \$3,993,980 (US \$3,794,280) through the issuance of 9,984,950 Common Shares at a price of CAD \$0.40 (US \$0.38) per Common Share (the "Issue Price").
+During the quarter ended August 31, 2014, the Company issued \$1,398,592 (CAD \$1,549,000) face value 12% convertible debentures with a term to August 6, 2017 (the "Maturity Date") and raised net \$1,241,299.
 The Company's common shares commenced trading on the TSX Venture Exchange ("TSX") under the symbol "SDZ".